 If a contract is revocable, then the court cannot enforce it.
 For example, if the parties explicitly agreed in the contract that it is revocable at any time, then the court will not acknowledge the contract or require specific performance.

 If a trustee enters into a contract when he or she has no authority to do so, then the contract will be deemed invalid, and the court will not allow it nor will it grant specific performance.

 If a contract is entered into by or on behalf of a corporation or other public entity, and is created for a special purpose, then it cannot be enforced by the court, particularly if those entering into the contract on behalf of the corporation don’t have the authority to do so.

 Continuous Duty of Performance

 If the duty of performance is to continue for more than three years, then the court will not enforce the contract or require specific performance.
 Some courts won’t require specific performance even if the length of time is less than 3 years.
 An example of this would be the execution of a sale deed every year.

 If you need help ensuring that a contract can be enforced, or if you need help drafting a contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.